Fantastic Four: Rise of the Silver Surfer: Accolades

-Future
+Franchise

-Cancelled sequel and 2015 reboot
+Cancelled sequel

 The main four cast originally signed a three-movie deal, with Fox Studios and Julian McMahon also signed for a third film.
 Michael Chiklis was told Ben Grimm's relationship with Alicia Masters would have had a greater focus in a third film and Jessica Alba expressed interest in introducing Franklin Richards, while Beau Garrett wished to return as Nova.
-Tim Story said he was interested in directing a third and fourth film and writer Don Payne stated while he had not discussed a sequel with the studio, he was interested in working with more Fantastic Four characters saying "I’ve always loved the Inhumans, the Skrulls, the Puppet Master, and Annihilus and the Negative Zone".
+Tim Story said he was interested in directing a third and fourth film and writer Don Payne stated while he had not discussed a sequel with the studio, he was interested in working with more Fantastic Four characters saying "I've always loved the Inhumans, the Skrulls, the Puppet Master, and Annihilus and the Negative Zone".
 In May 2007, Story said he wanted Djimon Hounsou to play Black Panther.
 As Fantastic Four: Rise of the Silver Surfer performed less at the box office than the first film, 20th Century Fox was unsure of the series' future, and no script was in development.
-In March 2008, Chris Evans revealed, "I'm pretty sure we won’t do another one.
-I’m assuming that one is a closed book."
+In March 2008, Chris Evans revealed, "I'm pretty sure we won't do another one.
+I'm assuming that one is a closed book."

+Reboot

 In August 2009, Fox announced plans to reboot the Fantastic Four film franchise, with Michael Green and Jeremy Slater writing, Seth Grahame-Smith polishing the film's script, and Akiva Goldsman and Matthew Vaughn producing.
 After the release of 2012's Chronicle, Josh Trank was linked to the reboot, and in mid July 2012, he was officially announced to be director.
 Filming started mid September 2013.
 As it is produced by Fox, the film is independent from the Marvel Cinematic Universe.
 Fantastic Four was released on August 7, 2015.
 The film experienced a worse critical reception than the original films and failed at the box office, leading to the cancellation of a sequel planned for a 2017 release.